(Editor’s notes: This tape was transcribed by Georgiana Mamlakah. The editors gratefully acknowledge her invaluable assistance.

 Congregation: Cheers and laughter.

 Jones: Mark Twain.
 Why is it that they believe that their Bible and their religion is so pu— pure, that they wouldn’t let Mark Twain, the greatest writer, who was a great conservative, why would they not let his writings, Letters from the Earth, free for— until he died.
 Sixty years he was dead before they would let him— the people see his books that show the lies that are in the Bible.
 Go home and read Mark Twain, Letters from the Earth.
 Why is it that they hid them from us?
 People said, oh the Bible’s true.
 Oh, they put all things in there to make you afraid to doubt it.
 Say if you take one jot or kittle from it, you’ll lose your life.
 Yet it does not tell the truth, my friend.
 It does not tell the truth.
-[It] Said Adam and Eve was the first man and the first woman, and that’s why we have women subjected as they are.
+(Lengthy commentary on creation story of Genesis 1 and 2 throughout) [It] Said Adam and Eve was the first man and the first woman, and that’s why we have women subjected as they are.
 Man was made carefully, but the woman only was a rib.
 And the woman started slaving and waiting upon the man immediately, she goes and gets an apple.
 God meets her and tells her, don’t go and eat of the knowledge— of Tree of the Knowledge of Good and Evil, because if you do— the day you do, you’ll die.
 The devil said, don’t listen to that guy.
 Said he don’t want you to eat of that tree, because if you eat of that tree, your eyes will get open and you’ll be like him.
 (Pause) Well, if she hadn’teaten of the Knowledge of Tree of Good and Evil, if you haven’t known good, the right or wrong, or what’s good or what’s evil, you wouldn’t be able to be judged.
 (Pause) You gotta know it’s wrong to pick apples.
 Child shouldn’t be spanked if he goes out and picks an apple, unless the mother’s told him that the apple doesn’t belong to him.
 So that was like spanking a child for eating an apple without being told it was wrong, to go and pick an apple off of somebody else’s apple tree.
 She would have to eat the apple to get knowledge of right and wrong.
 (Dismissive) Oh, such a stupid story.
 Such a stupid book.
 (Pause) (Scornful) Well, she went and ate the apple, (laughs) she went home— Her eyes got opened all right.
 They had two children.
 The devil told the truth, and the God lied.
 Then the story— You don’t have to go any further than the first pages of it, till it becomes idiotic.
 Cain kills— God messed up with his angels, he couldn’t make perfect angels, so— He couldn’t even make perfect humans.
 ‘Cause then Cain kills Abel, hit him with the jawbone or something, whatever.
 That’s not in the book, but I— I don’t want to get silly.
 (Voice rises) Cain kills Abel, his own brother.
 (Pause) But then, now, we’ve got the strangest set of circumstances.
 Adam and Eve are the first two, the only two— only two.
 (Unintelligible exclamation).
 He didn’t make three.
 He made two.
 (Pause) Please don’t be looking around here, you’re getting people distracted.
 (Pause) Made only two.
 Adam and Eve.
 Adam and Eve has two.
 Now, I’m— now I’m rather stupid in mathematics, but I know two and two makes four.
 (Pause) Then minus one, we got killed with the jawbone of an ass, makes three.
 (Pause) So you got Cain and Abel and Eve (stumbles over words)— You got Cain, Adam and Eve left.
 Yet the Bible can make people believe anything, and they do it.
 Cain goes over to the Land of Nod, and gets him a wife.
 Where in Hades did she come from?

 Congregation: Light applause.